bruntouchables/range.js/README.md

 ## TODO

-### v1
-1. adjust range width and height values in CSS
-2. improve behavior if styles are disabled
-3. use _range (or other) prefix for CSS classes
-4. adapt cursor position
-5. refactor code
-6. come up with a better name for `fill`

 ### v2
 1. add value on top of the range handle
 2. make handle round
 3. add touch support